-Governance improvement action the final section of this Statement Oflog's data explorer performant be incorporated into our new per management system.
-Please not data published on the data explo- since which our planning perform improved substantially. nt. ce indicators will fformance ote the most recent orer runs to 2022, 2.
-Leadership 18; Our financial accounts audits an All statutory officer posts are fille appointments.
-We have an agreed Annual (Co 2024/5.
-Performance and risk managem reviewed by the corporate leader committee Chairs and Audit & S Committee. ed with permanent II. rporate) Plan for III. ent is regularly rship team, policy councillor training offer.
-3. Governance 18: We have reviewed and updated Delegation.
-The councillors' Code of Condureviewed and updated.
-We have a Whistleblowing Policity.
-We have a risk-based internal a regular progress reports brough Scrutiny Committee.
-Specialist consultants have bee assist in the Town Hall move.
-Performance and risk information reported to the Corporate Leader councillors. thas been II. y in place.
-III. udit plan, with t to Audit & n appointed to n is regularly Strategy and updating our HR policies.
+V. Strategy &amp; Resources Committee agreed to undertaken risk management workshops in 24/5 to further embed and define our risk appetite.
+VI.
+Governance improvement actions are included in the final section of this Statement.
+III.
+Oflog's data explorer performance indicators will be incorporated into our new performance management system.
+Please note the most recent data published on the data explorer runs to 2022, since which our planning performance has improved substantially.
+2. Leadership 38; Our financial accounts audits are up to date.
+All statutory officer posts are filled with permanent appointments.
+We have an agreed Annual (Corporate) Plan for 2024/5.
+Performance and risk management is regularly reviewed by the corporate leadership team, policy committee Chairs and Audit &amp; Scrutiny Committee.
+We need to develop a new long-term corporate plan and are setting up facilitated workshop sessions with committee Chairs and senior managers to move forward with this.
+We are developing an improved officer and councillor training offer.
+We need to appoint a permanent Director of Corporate Services, and are in the recruitment process.
+3. Governance 38; We have reviewed and updated our Scheme of Delegation.
+The councillors' Code of Conduct has been reviewed and updated.
+We have a Whistleblowing Policy in place.
+We have a risk-based internal audit plan, with regular progress reports brought to Audit &amp; Scrutiny Committee.
+Specialist consultants have been appointed to assist in the Town Hall move.
+We are developing a new Workforce Strategy and updating our HR policies.
 We will ensure our new long-term corporate plan is outcomes focused.
+We are going to review the scrutiny element of the Audit &amp; Scrutiny Committee and consider whether the current approach is the most effective.